 Expected to be the largest city on Earth by the end of the century, Lagos is a fascinating metropolis offering its visitors the ultimate African urban experience.
 The former capital city and the current economic and cultural heart of Nigeria, Lagos is a mixture of hectic street scene, bustling markets and endless stream of people, everywhere and around the clock.
-Despite the city having a bad reputation for being unsafe, overpopulated and polluted, it is also home for luxurious hotels and boutiques, magnificent natural reserves and extremely friendly people, willing to assist and socialize with foreigners at any given moment.
-Among the city countless interesting places and activities, those are our 9 most recommended things to do in Lagos.
+Despite the city having a bad reputation for being unsafe, overpopulated and polluted, it is also home to luxurious hotels and boutiques, magnificent natural reserves and extremely friendly people, willing to assist and socialize with foreigners at any given moment.

 If you are a first time visitor to Lagos, probably the most mind boggling thing you’ll come across is the informal commerce anywhere in the city, perpetually overflowed by street hawkers selling absolutely everything.